dhakalu/node-spring/README.md

 ### Defining New Routes

 Routes can reginstered using `@RestController` class decorator.
-The methods inside of this controller can be decorated using method decorators.
+The methods inside of a controller class can be decorated using different [request method decorators](#request-method-decorators).
 For example `@GetRequest` would create a get request.

 Request object can be extracted using `@RequestParams`, `@QueryParams` decorators.
 Complete example of a controller is shown below:

 ```ts
 import Core from "@node-spring/core";